HENK00023U English, 2013 curriculum - Free topic 13: Memories of Empire

 The decolonisation of the British Empire has often been studied through public archives and the papers of political actors.
-However, studying the end of empire through life writing may offer access to a more intimate level of experience.
-In this course, we will study how individuals have responded to and articulated decolonisation in their autobiographies and memoirs.
+However, studying the end of empire through memory and life writing may offer access to a more intimate level of experience.
+In this course, we will study how individuals have responded to and articulated decolonisation in their autobiographies, memoirs, letters and public speeches.

 A particular focus will be on memory: how reliable are these sources?
 What can they tell us about the imperial past and the postcolonial context of writing?
 How do the memories of individuals relate to the way societies commemorate the empire?
 What is the moral economy of traumatic memories?
-We will consider the importance of the context and get a sense of the differing experiences of decolonisation in various parts of the former empire, including the Caribbean, Australia and Southern Africa.
+We will consider the importance of the context and get a sense of the differing memories and experiences of decolonisation in various parts of the former empire, including the Caribbean and Africa, and the former imperial metropolis.

-Content: Each session introduces a historical context or theoretical concept and then proceeds to examine a memoir or autobiography through that lens.
-The areas under scrutiny will be: Australia, the Anglophone Caribbean and Zimbabwe.
+Each session introduces a historical context or theoretical concept and then proceeds to examine case-studies through that lens.
+The areas under scrutiny will primarily be: the Caribbean, Africa and the United Kingdom.

-Learning: By critical analysis of autobiographies and memoirs (sometimes extracts); by student and tutor presentations of contexts and concepts; by group and class discussions.
+By critical analysis of relevant sources such as autobiographies and memoirs (sometimes extracts) and other types of documents; by student and tutor presentations of contexts and concepts; by group and class discussions.

 - 7,5 ECTS

 Criteria for exam assesment